aman-sharma-nine/aman-sharma-nine/README.md

 - 👋 Hi, I’m @aman-sharma-nine
-- 👀 I’m interested in Applie Machine Learning.
+- 👀 I’m interested in Applied Machine Learning.
 Specifically interested in building large scale time series models with complex structures.
 - 🌱 I’m currently learning building end-to-end ML pipelines in GCP
 - 💞️ I’m looking to collaborate on models on tabular datasets
 - 📫 How to reach me